fauna-labs/fwitter/README.md

 // provide the admin key when the script asks for it. npm run setup
 ```
-When this script has finished setting up everything you will receive a new key.
+When this script has finished setting up everything you will receive a new key which will automatically be written in your .env.local file (or create this file if it doesn't exist yet from the example file).
 This key is the bootstrap key that has very tight permissions (it can only register and login) and will be used to bootstrap our application.
 ```
 REACT_APP_LOCAL___BOOTSTRAP_FAUNADB_KEY=<insert faunadb bootstrap key>
 ```